OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Package Manager can also be used from the Interactive Environment command line shell.
-Here is a list of examples of relevant commands; please type them followed by :ref:`getErrorString`, e.g., :ref:`updatePackageIndex`;:ref:`getErrorString`, in order to get additional information, notifications and error messages.
+Here is a list of examples of relevant commands; please type them followed by :ref:`getErrorString() <getErrorString>`, e.g., :ref:`updatePackageIndex() <updatePackageIndex>`; :ref:`getErrorString() <getErrorString>`, in order to get additional information, notifications and error messages.

-- *:ref:`updatePackageIndex`*: this command puts the Package Manager in contact with the OSMC servers and updates the internally stored list of available packages;
+- :ref:`updatePackageIndex() <updatePackageIndex>` - this command puts the Package Manager in contact with the OSMC servers and updates the internally stored list of available packages;
-- *:ref:`getAvailablePackageVersions`(Buildings, "")*: lists all available versions of the Buildings library on the OSMC server, starting from the most recent one, in descending order of priority.
+- :ref:`getAvailablePackageVersions(Building, "") <getAvailablePackageVersions>` - lists all available versions of the Buildings library on the OSMC server, starting from the most recent one, in descending order of priority.
 Note that pre-release versions have lower priority than all other versions;
-- *:ref:`getAvailablePackageVersions`(Buildings, "7.0.0")*: lists all available versions of the Buildings library on the OSMC server that are backwards-compatible with version ``7.0.0``, in descending order of priority;
+- :ref:`getAvailablePackageVersions(Building, "7.0.0") <getAvailablePackageVersions>` - lists all available versions of the Buildings library on the OSMC server that are backwards-compatible with version ``7.0.0``, in descending order of priority;
-- *:ref:`installPackage`(Buildings, "")*: install the most recent version of the Building libraries, *and all its dependencies*;
+- :ref:`installPackage(Buildings, "") <installPackage>` - install the most recent version of the Building libraries, *and all its dependencies*;
-- *:ref:`installPackage`(Buildings, "7.0.0")*: install the most recent version of the Building libraries which is backwards-compatible with version ``7.0.0``, *and all its dependencies*;
+- :ref:`installPackage(Buildings, "7.0.0") <installPackage>` - install the most recent version of the Building libraries which is backwards-compatible with version ``7.0.0``, *and all its dependencies*;
-- *:ref:`installPackage`(Buildings, "7.0.0", exactMatch = true)*: install version ``7.0.0`` even if there are more recent
+- :ref:`installPackage(Buildings, "7.0.0", exactMatch = true) <installPackage>` - install version ``7.0.0`` even if there are more recent
   backwards-compatible versions available, *and all its dependencies*;
-- *:ref:`upgradeInstalledPackages`(installNewestVersions = true)*: installs the latest available version of all installed packages.
+- :ref:`upgradeInstalledPackages(installNewestVersions = true) <upgradeInstalledPackages>` - installs the latest available version of all installed packages.

 How the package index works
 ---------------------------